-Opinion | 'WandaVision’ was supposed to be about grief.
-But it copped out at the last moment.
+Opinion | ‘WandaVision’ punted on its most interesting idea about grief

 Rambeau’s line is a moral atrocity, an effort to recast Wanda as the hero of the show, the savior of all these little people.
 But it’s not what she did for the people of Westview that matters.
 It’s what she did to them.
 And what she did to them is horrifying, a form of mind-rape and torture that extended for weeks, maybe months.

-The only character who has the correct response to Wanda is the acting director of SWORD (Sentient Weapon Observation and Report Division), Tyler Hayward (Josh Stamberg), who calls in a drone strike on the monstrously wicked and dangerously powerful Wanda.
+The only character who has the correct response to Wanda is the acting director of SWORD (Sentient Weapon Observation Response Division), Tyler Hayward (Josh Stamberg), who calls in a drone strike on the monstrously wicked and dangerously powerful Wanda.
 Yet he is cast as a villain despite being the only person who recognizes the dangers presented by this overpowered war criminal.
 Longtime viewers of the Marvel Cinematic Universe know that this isn’t the first time Wanda has done something terrible: the onetime Hydra agent also induced the Hulk (Mark Ruffalo) to destroy a large part of a Third World city.

 Yet Hayward — who saw how Earth struggled to stave off collapse after a previous supervillain snapped away half of all sentient life — is the show’s antagonist for trying to stop an atrocity.
 Rambeau — who missed all that drama and appears to have her position in SWORD only because her mother was friends with a superhero — is hailed as the hero despite seeking to excuse it.